 The other hold up is printing.
 I have recently submitted projects to a few photobook printing companies.
 I have contacted the companies to learn how to improve the quality of my printed books.
 The process is slow going, but I can’t wait to share with you what I learn once it’s all complete.

-The reason I’m excited and taking time from blogging about scrapbooks is because I really want to provide a great service.
-When I searched the internet for company comparison blog posts, I discovered numerous of chart based analysis that offer a star rating regarding quality.
+The reason I’m excited and taking time from blogging about scrapbooks is that I really want to provide a great service.
+When I searched the internet for company comparison blog posts, I discovered numerous of chart-based analysis that offers a star rating regarding quality.
 They rarely depict side-by-side comparisons of what you would expect to see (your computer rendering) and what you receive (a photo of the printed book).
 I have two companies that I can compare in this way.
 But, I don’t want to compare and leave it at that.
 I want you and I to both know how to correct for the variations prior to printing.

 There are some moderately helpful websites that recommend calibrating for the printing company.
 Not every company provides the ability to so do, and it can be complicated enough that many won’t bother and thus won’t create family history scrapbooks.
 So, that’s why my experiment is taking a bit longer to provide.
 I have sent to the companies what I’ve noticed and thus far, one is willing to discuss how to improve.
 The other company is still not answering my quality issues.
 Thus, I might just have to force things a bit by showing the side-by-side comparison and mention that this company isn’t willing to help us produce quality albums.

 Stay tuned scrapbook fans.
 There is a reason why I haven’t posted much about the topic recently, but I’m looking forward to what will be shared in the future.
-In the meantime, be sure to read old posts about creating personal and heritage scrapbooks.
+In the meantime, be sure to read old posts about creating scrapbooks.